sherynemaegepulle/system-app/README.md

-# 🍽️ TongsJerry Restaurant Management System
+# 🍽️ DEVELOPMENT OF AUTOMATED SYSTEM INTEGRATING MENU AND INVENTORY CONTROL FOR TONGS AND JERRY RESTAURANT
 An **automated restaurant management system** built with OutSystems that seamlessly integrates **menu handling** and **inventory tracking**.
 Designed for efficiency and accuracy, it streamlines kitchen operations, reduces waste, and enhances the overall dining experience through smart digital solutions.

 ---